nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 noVNC has been overhauled.
 It isn't guaranteed, nor the project at all. :-)

-\* Take Note #1 = You must use different Subdomains on the same Domain Name, for the cookie (anti-CSRF).
+- \* Take Note #1 = You must use different Subdomains on the same Domain Name, for the cookie (anti-CSRF).

-\* Take Note #2 = If your Domain Name has a 2-part TLD (ie. co.uk) then you will need to fork & amend novnc_router.php - ideally we/someone will optimise this to better cater to all formats.
+- \* Take Note #2 = If your Domain Name has a 2-part TLD (ie. co.uk) then you will need to fork & amend novnc_router.php - ideally we/someone will optimise this to better cater to all formats.

 ## 👥 PVE: USER REQUIREMENTS (ROOT & VNC) 👥

-**You must have a root@pam / root@pve account to use the Module at all.** Configured via WHMCS Config > Servers.
+**You must have a root@pam / root@pve account to use the Module at all.** Configured via WHMCS > Servers.

 Additionally, to improve security, for VNC you must also have a Restricted User.
 Configured in the _Module_.

-**For the VNC User in Proxmox, you need to:**
+#### Creating the VNC user within PVE:

 1. Create User Group "VNC" via PVE > Datacenter / Permissions / Group
 2. Create new User "vnc" > Datacenter / Permissions / Users - select Group: "VNC", Realm: pve